 Organic lavender-infused oils, organic lavender flowers, lavender essential oil and creamy coconut milk make a skin nourishing natural soap with a silky lather!
 Organic ground lavender is blended throughout the bar providing a bit of gentle exfoliation.
 Lots of super-moisturizing unrefined shea butter, and sunflower oil leave your skin feeling silky and smooth.
 Shea butter has been used for over a thousand years as treatment for dry aging skin, dermatitis and eczema.

 Sunflower oil is rich in linoleic acid, an essential fatty acid important for the skin and the cell membranes.
 The addition of lots of creamy coconut milk, used for centuries as a beauty treatment in India, creates a creamy, mild lather and unbelievable silkiness.
 Lavender essential oil soothes the mind and spirit while rosemary essential oil wakes and refreshes you.

 - Oils are steeped in lavender to incorporate its emollient, softening, and moisturizing benefits into the oils

 - Enriched with super-moisturizing organic shea butter and coconut milk

-- Marbled with moisturizing alkanet root oil
+- Moisturizing alkanet root oil creates the lovely color

 - Lavender essential oil soothes the mind and spirit while rosemary essential oil wakes and refreshes